 Revenues for International Services in 2015 compared to 2014 decreased by \$43.1 million.
-Contributing to the decrease was the result of (i) foreign exchange rate fluctuations of \$(29.8) million resulting from the strengthening of the U.S. dollar against certain international currencies; and (ii) a decrease of \$16.5 million in our

-United Kingdom subsidiary primarily due to the winding down of our Harmondworth management contract.
-These decreases were partially offset by an aggregate increase of \$3.2 million primarily related to population increases at our Australian subsidiary.
+Contributing to the decrease was the result of (i) foreign exchange rate fluctuations of \$(29.8) million resulting from the strengthening of the U.S. dollar against certain international currencies; and (ii) a decrease of \$16.5 million in our United Kingdom subsidiary primarily due to the winding down of our Harmondworth management contract.
+These decreases were partially offset by an aggregate increase of \$3.2 million primarily related to population increases at our Australian and South African subsidiaries.

-The increase in revenues for our Facility Construction & Design services is due to a full year of design and construction activity for our new Ravenhall Prison Contract, which was executed in September 2014, with the Department of Justice in the State of Victoria, Australia.
-Refer to Note 8 - Contract Receivable of the notes to our audited consolidated financial statements included in Part II, Item 8 of this annual report on Form 10-K.
+The increase in revenues for our Facility Construction & Design services is due to the commencement of design and construction activity for our new Ravenhall Prison Contract executed in September 2014 with the Department of Justice in the State of Victoria, Australia.
+Refer to Note 7 - Contract Receivable of the notes to our audited consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K.